Farmworkers sue Washington state over coronavirus protections

 Because of the cancellation, far fewer people are working than under normal conditions, he said.
 Some would have moved temporarily to farms in California while they waited for the berry fields to be ready, but that has become difficult because of stay-at-home orders, he said.

-Lawyers representing the state said in their reply to the court that the plaintiffs have “not exhausted administrative remedies” and the court does not have the power to “determine the substance” of new rules.
-They noted “there is no actual and substantial injury” to the plaintiffs.
+Lawyers representing the state said in their reply to the court that the plaintiffs have "not exhausted administrative remedies" and that the court does not have the power to "determine the substance" of new rules.
+They said "there is no actual and substantial injury" to the plaintiffs.

-The labor groups responded Wednesday, arguing the agencies must provide “enforceable, specific mandates.”
+The labor groups responded Wednesday, arguing that the agencies must provide "enforceable, specific mandates."

-Jennie Zwagerman, director of Drake University’s Agricultural Law Center, said in an email that the labor groups' arguments may overcome the conventional administrative rule-making hurdle.
+Jennie Zwagerman, director of the Agricultural Law Center at Drake University in Des Moines, Iowa, said in an email that the labor groups' arguments may overcome the conventional administrative rule-making hurdle.

 "The big unknown here though is what a novel, national emergency situation does when it comes to setting enforceable rules versus guidance, suggested procedures," Zwagerman said.
 "What is our duty to protect essential workers when there is an executive order requiring these employers to operate?"